 In addressing operation, one needs to differentiate between autonomous operation and automated operation.
 The former involves exercising judgement, in this case by a machine, to arrive at a decision while the latter involves executing the control task that is the consequent of the decision.
 That control task is defined as part of a maintenance procedure or an operating procedure.
 The accompanying figure shows an arrangement of building blocks for achieving autonomous operation.

-Under autonomous operation, the business of exercising judgement and then making a decision can be organized according to the type of anomaly.
+Under autonomous operation, the exercising of judgement and then of making a decision can be organized according to the type of anomaly.
 There are slow changing equipment faults that require either maintenance actions or system capacity reduction to preserve component health.
 In either case there is a procedure to be executed and its identity can be established through the use of quantitative reasoning to diagnose the fault.
 On the other hand, there are fast changing faults that require control actions or equipment reconfiguration to avert a shutdown.
 The appropriate mitigating procedure can be identified through the use of qualitative reasoning to diagnose the fault.

 Here we presuppose the above and describe control algorithms for use in a procedure to accomplish an operating or maintenance objective.